Primary succession

-Primary succession is the beginning step of ecological succession after an extreme disturbance, which usually occurs in an environment devoid of vegetation and other organisms.
-These environments are typically lacking in soil, as disturbances like lava flow or retreating glaciers shred the environment of nutrients.
+Primary succession is the beginning step of ecological succession where species known as pioneer species colonize an uninhabited site, which usually occurs in an environment devoid of vegetation and other organisms.

 In contrast, secondary succession occurs on substrates that previously supported vegetation before an ecological disturbance.
-This occurs when smaller disturbances like floods, hurricanes, tornadoes, and fires destroy only the local plant life, and leave soil nutrients for immediate establishment by intermediate community species.
+This occurs when smaller disturbances like floods, hurricanes, tornadoes, and fires destroy only the local plant life and leave soil nutrients for immediate establishment by intermediate community species.